Denial-of-service attack: Teardrop attacks

 A teardrop attack involves sending mangled IP fragments with overlapping, oversized payloads to the target machine.
 This can crash various operating systems because of a bug in their TCP/IP fragmentation re-assembly code.
-Windows 3.1x, Windows 95 and Windows NT operating systems, as well as versions of Linux prior to versions 2.0.32 and 2.1.63 are vulnerable to this attack.
+Windows 3.1x, Windows 95 and Windows NT operating systems, as well as versions of Linux before versions 2.0.32 and 2.1.63 are vulnerable to this attack.
 (Note: Although in September 2009, a vulnerability in Windows Vista was referred to as a teardrop attack, this targeted SMB2 which is a higher layer than the TCP packets that teardrop used.)
 One of the fields in an IP header is the fragment offset field, indicating the starting position, or offset, of the data contained in a fragmented packet relative to the data in the original packet.
 If the sum of the offset and size of one fragmented packet differs from that of the next fragmented packet, the packets overlap.
 When this happens, a server vulnerable to teardrop attacks is unable to reassemble the packets resulting in a denial-of-service condition.